katrinasuherman/HealthyRecipeAnalysis/README.md

 Second, **we investigated if the missingness in the `'rating'` depends on the proportion of the sugar in a recipe as indicated in the `'sugar'` column**.

+The hypotheses and test statistic are as follows:
     - Null Hypothesis: The distribution of `'sugar'` when `'rating'` is missing is the same as the distribution of `'sugar'` when `'rating'` is not missing.
     - Alternate Hypothesis: The distribution of `'sugar'` when `'rating'` is missing is not the same as the distribution of `'sugar'` when `'rating'` is not missing.
     - Test Statistic: K-S test statistic of the two groups.
     - Significance Level: 0.05

 1. Choosing a test statistic.